 Use tools like Google Analytics to check how much of your overall site traffic is coming from mobile devices.

-Knowing more about your audience and their preferences helps you to provide your visitors with a seamless browsing experience.
+Knowing more about your audience and their preferences helps you to provide your visitors with a seamless customer experience.

 Plus, having a mobile-friendly website design makes it easier for you to make use of mobile-specific marketing strategies, like push notifications or text messages in retaining visitors on your site for longer.

 6. Fast load times

 If you’ve ever visited a slow-loading website, you are most likely familiar with the feeling of frustration that comes with it.

-The truth is that 40% of visitors would rather leave a page than wait for it to load for longer than 3 seconds.
-So, an unresponsive and slow website means loss of revenue.
+The truth is that 40% of visitors would rather leave than wait for a site to load for longer than 3 seconds.
+So, an unresponsive and slow website means a loss of revenue.

-Luckily, there are precautions you can take to prevent that from happening to your site.
+Luckily, there are precautions you can take to prevent page load time issues from happening to your site.

 Picking an optimized, fast website template, compressing images, fixing any broken links – that’s just some of the few actions you can take.

-Tip 💁 – Partnering up with a reliable web hosting provider or a website builder can also be a good way to tackle any speed issues.
+Tip 💁 – Partnering up with a reliable web hosting provider or a website builder can also be a good way to tackle any site speed issues.
 Check that they are offering high loading speeds and you know your website will be in good hands.